 Messrs.
-Beffa-Negrini, Murrer, Baxter, and Baute are also eligible to participate in the Company's 1997 Stock Incentive Plan.
-Mr. Barone will also be eligible to participate in the Company's 1997 Stock Incentive Plan.
+Beffa-Negrini, Baxter, Baute, and Barone are also eligible to participate in the Company's 1997 Stock Incentive Plan.

-The following table describes the cash payment and options granted under the 1997 Stock Incentive Plan to Directors during 2001.
+The following table describes the cash payments and options granted under the 1997 Stock Incentive Plan to Directors during 2002.